mrzor/jobco/README.md

 JobCo is a Resque distribution.

-It provides an easy to use Resque package, that include plugins (rails loader, status), CLI tools () alongside the `JobWithStatus` and `Scheduler` plugins, into one easy to use package.
+It provides an easy to use Resque package, that include plugins (rails loader, status), CLI tools () and some integration with the `resque-scheduler` plugin, into one easy to use package.

 JobCo is open source software, licensed under the terms of the 3-clause BSD license, with an additional disclaimer.
 See LICENSE file for details.